-This article is intended for users who have Managed Apple IDs.
+This article is for users who have Managed Apple IDs.
 If you're an IT administrator, learn more about how to use Apple School Manager to manage your organization.

 Your educational institution can create Managed Apple IDs for instructors and students to use for educational purposes.
 Your institution owns your Managed Apple ID.

-This Managed Apple ID is unique and separate from any other Apple ID you’ve created for yourself.
+This Managed Apple ID is unique and separate from any other Apple ID that you’ve created for yourself.
 You can associate your Managed Apple ID with the same email address and phone number as your personal Apple ID.
 Unlike personal Apple IDs, your IT administrator manages the services that your Managed Apple ID can access.

 Apple designed Managed Apple IDs for educational institutions.
 Your school or district can use Apple IDs to log in to a Shared iPad and to access Apple services.
 These services include iCloud and iTunes U.